dmackeyward/react-serverless-app/README.md

 # Features:

--Serverless architecture - AWS's API gateway, Lambda functions, DynamoDB -Hosted on S3 and Cloudfront CDN
+- Serverless architecture - AWS's API gateway, Lambda functions, DynamoDB
+- Hosted on S3 and Cloudfront CDN
--Implemented using AWS Amplify
+- Implemented using AWS Amplify
--A simple and clean frontend with authentication, GET, POST, and DELETE requests -Custom React hooks for handling form logic and http requests -React useContext for managing authentication state
+- A simple and clean frontend with authentication, GET, POST, and DELETE requests
+- Custom React hooks for handling form logic and http requests
+- React useContext for managing authentication state

 You can find this website temporarily hosted [here](da4402drebb7x.cloudfront.net)

 # What I learnt

--Breaking down a typical monolithic application and understanding the role and importance of each element -CORS headers and token management
+- Breaking down a typical monolithic application and understanding the role and importance of each element
+- CORS headers and token management
--Data configuration and management through the API gateway request and responses -AWS SDK and Amplify experience
+- Data configuration and management through the API gateway request and responses
+- AWS SDK and Amplify experience

 # Screnshots